Identification in Multiple Treatment Models under Discrete Variation: Abstract

 \section{Abstract}

-We develop a method to learn about treatment effects in multiple treatment models with discrete-valued instruments.
-We allow selection into treatment to be governed by a general class of threshold crossing models that permits multidimensional unobserved heterogeneity.
-Under a semi-parametric restriction on the distribution of unobserved heterogeneity, we show how a sequence of linear programs can be used to compute sharp bounds for a number of treatment effect parameters when the marginal treatment response functions underlying them remain nonparametric or are additionally parameterized.
+We develop a marginal treatment effect based method to learn about causal effects in multiple treatment models with discrete instruments.
+We allow selection into treatment to be governed by a general class of threshold crossing models that permit multidimensional unobserved heterogeneity.
+An inherent complication is that the primitives characterizing the selection model are not generally point-identified.
+Allowing these primitives to be point-identified up to a finite-dimensional parameter, we show how a two-step computational program can be used to obtain sharp bounds for a number of treatment effect parameters when the marginal treatment response functions are allowed to satisfy only nonparametric shape restrictions or are additionally parameterized.
+We demonstrate the benefits of our method by revisiting \posscite{kline/walters:16} empirical analysis of the Head Start program.
+Our approach relaxes their point-identifying assumptions on the selection model and marginal treatment response functions, allowing us to assess the robustness of their conclusions.